yandexdataschool/Practical_DL/README.md

-# HSE_deeplearning
+# HSE_deeplearning fall'17
-Fork of Lempitsky DL for HSE master students
+Fork of Lempitsky DL for HSE master students.

-Lecture and seminar materials for each week is in ./week* folders
+Lecture and seminar materials for each week are in ./week* folders

+__Attention!__ This is a new iteration of on-campus deeplearning course.
+For full course materials '2016, go to [this branch](https://github.com/yandexdataschool/practical_deeplearning/tree/last_iteration)

 # General info
 * Create cloud jupyter with repo https://beta.mybinder.org/v2/gh/yandexdataschool/Practical_RL/fall17